soaringjerry/Synap/docs/quick-start.md

 - When E2EE is OFF: server CSV exports (long/wide/score) are available (UTF‑8 with BOM to avoid garbling in Excel).
 You can use consent_header=label_en|label_zh to use human‑readable labels as column names (instead of consent.<key>).

 Consent evidence:
 - The consent page supports interactive confirmations and optional signature.
 A hashed record is stored on the server.
-Participants can download a PDF receipt (printed via the browser; if a popup is blocked, an HTML fallback is downloaded).
+Participants can download a PDF receipt (printed locally in the browser).
 - Consent Markdown supports inline markers to place interactive blocks inside your text: [[CONSENT]] inserts all (options+signature), [[CONSENT1]]/[[CONSENT2]] insert grouped options, [[CONSENT:signature]] inserts signature only.

 GDPR self‑service: